alextanhongpin/ideas/README.md

 ## New Search

 Rather than focusing on letting users search on a keyword, provide dynamic recommendations - listing page that changes over time based on the frequency and trend.
 Users can still search for stuff based on keywords, but this will be the primary feature.

+## Yik Yak

+Make an app like Yik Yak, that will messages that will expire after certain days.
+Also, add sentiment analysis to create postive text rather than negative.

+## Service Value

+Defining Service value will enable easy rewrites of the API.